 The following links provide useful information on topics related to veterinary medicine and general pet care.

-We work in partnership with the Emergency Animal Hospital of Northwest Austin.
-We refer patients that need continued care to this facility, and recommend that clients use their services when our office is closed.
+We work in partnership with Central Texas Veterinary Specialty Hospital and Austin Veterinary Emergency Specialists.
+We refer patients that need continued care to these facility, and recommend that clients use their services when our office is closed.